badeggg/mock-api/README.md

   type.
 [Code detail](https://github.com/badeggg/mock-api/blob/master/src/utils/normalizeBinObj.js).

 Rules of a surrounding meta box:
-- A meta box must be an object with `isMetaBox` property set
+- A meta box must be an object with `isMetaBox` property set.
 - Properties of a meta box:
     + `isMetaBox` { Boolean } <br>
         Must be set true to define a meta box.